TonyLHansen/atastandings/README.md

 possibly followed by an argument such as a search string or a state/province abbreviation.
 There are also short versions of most of the options that are a single hyphen and a single lettter.

-## Worlds and State Standings
+## Worlds, District and State Standings
 The default for `atastandings` is to search the world standings.
-You can instead ask it to search one or more state standings.
+You can instead ask it to search one or more state or district standings.

-* `--worlds`, `-W` -- search the world standings
+* `--worlds`, `-W` -- search the world standings.
+* `--district name`, `-d name` -- search the given district.
+This may be specified multiple times.
 * `--state ABBREV`, `-S ABBREV` -- search the given state or province, using the two character state or province postoffice code.
+This may be specified multiple times.

 For example, both `atastandings` and  `atastandings --worlds` will search the world standings.
+`atastandings --district northeast` will search the Northeast district.
 `atastandings --state pa --state ca` will search the state standings for Pennsylvania and California.
 `atastandings --worlds --state ca` will search both the world stands and the state standings for California.